-- From 1995 study: All new patients with subtotal or total villous atrophy diagnosed at the Kuopio University Hospital between December 1, 1988 and December 31, 1990 were included in the study.
+- All new patients with subtotal or total villous atrophy diagnosed at the Kuopio University Hospital between December 1, 1988 and December 31, 1990 were included in the study.

 Blinding used (if applicable)

-- From 1995 study: Single blinded study; examining physicians did not know diets of patients.
+- Single blinded study: Examining physicians did not know diets of patients.

 Intervention (if applicable)

-- From 1995 study: Patients randomly assigned according to sex to either the oat group or control group.
+- Patients randomly assigned according to sex to either the oat group or control group.
 Adults with CD in remission were followed for six months and 40 with newly diagnosed CD were followed for 12 months.

-- From 1995 study: All analyses carried out with intention-to-treat principle.
+- All analyses carried out with intention-to-treat principle.
 Results are presented as means±SD.
 Differences between groups assessed by Student's two-tailed t-test or the Mann-Whitney U test.
 95% confidence intervals were calculated for the differences in the changes between the two groups.

 Timing of Measurements

-- From 1995 study: Endoscopy with duodenal biopsy performed at beginning and 26 weeks.
-Nutritional status (BMI), symptoms and hematogical parameters measured at baseline, four, 13 and 26 weeks.
+- Endoscopy with duodenal biopsy performed at beginning and 26 weeks.
+Nutritional status (BMI), symptoms and hematological parameters measured at baseline, four, 13 and 26 weeks.
 Studies were repeated at 52 weeks for patients with newly diagnosed CD.

 - Nutritional status determined through interview with RD and four-day food records.

-- From 1995 study: Oat group received products supplemented with oats; two types of gluten-free wheat starch flour mixed with an equal amount of oats, muesli containing 60% oats and rolled-oat breakfast cereal.
-Daily oat intake targeted at 50-70 g, and adherence checked through four-day food records.
-Analysis of gluten content performed at the National Food Administration in Sweden by ELISA and found to be gluten free.
+- Oat group received products supplemented with oats: Two types of gluten-free wheat starch flour mixed with an equal amount of oats, muesli containing 60% oats and rolled-oat breakfast cereal.
+Daily oat intake targeted at 50-70 g and adherence checked through four-day food records.
+Analysis of gluten content peformed at the National Food Administration in Sweden by ELISA and found to be gluten free.

-- Initial N: From 1995 study: 104 adults with previous diagnosis of CD and 50 with newly diagnosed disease asked to participate.
-62 patients were excluded - they did not meet inclusion criteria.
+- Initial N: 104 adults with previous diagnosis of CD and 50 with newly diagnosed disease asked to participate.
+62 patients were excluded; they did not meet inclusion criteria.

-- Attrition (final N): From 1995 study: 52 patients with CD in remission (9 men, 17 women in Oat group, 8 men, 18 women in Control group) and 40 patients with newly diagnosed CD (7 men, 12 women in Oat group, 5 men, 16 women in Control group).
+- Attrition (final N): 52 patients with CD in remission (nine men, 17 women in Oat group; eight men, 18 women in Control group) and 40 patients with newly diagnosed disease (seven men, 12 women in Oat group; five men, 16 women in Control group).
 11 patients withdrew from the study.
-Among patients in remission, 3 with dermatitis herpetiformis (1 in Control, 2 in Oats) reported worsening of itching.
-1 patient in Oat group withdrew due to abdominal symptoms, and 2 in Control group withdrew without giving reason.
-Among newly diagnosed patients, 1 in Control group reported itching and 1 in Oat group had abdominal symptoms.
-3 patients, 1 in Control and 2 in Oat group refused to continue.
+Among patients in remission, three with dermatitis herpetiformis (one in Control; two in Oats) reported worsening of itching.
+One patient in the Oat group withdrew due to abdominal symptoms and two in the Control group withdrew without giving reason.
+Among newly diagnosed patients, one in the Control group reported itching and one in the Oat group had abdominal symptoms.
+Three patients, one in Control and two in the Oat group, refused to continue.